CohortInsights/financials/README.md

 1. **calculator.py** processes raw CSVs from each provider.
 2. Extracts, normalizes, and stores transactions in Mongo.
+3. A transaction ID is formed from a hash of date, description, and amount
+4. This hash is used to remove duplicate entries found in csv's with overlapping date ranges.
 3. Computes and stores `normalized_description`.
 4. New descriptions become candidates for semantic enrichment.